stauren/vise-ssr/docs/tapable-hooks.md

   },

   /**
-   * Tapped functions will be called one by one after render finishes
+   * Tapped functions will be called in order after render finishes
    * Processing the result of a successful rendering or handle the error of a failed rendering.
    * Failed SSR could be downgraded to CSR here.
    * Be careful of [hydration mismatch].